Some posts contain compensated links. Please read this disclaimer for more info.

-Whilst some hotels will close at this time, and into October, the ones which remain open may have some fantastic rates available.
-Accommodation prices are typically quite high during July and August.
+Whilst some hotels will close at this time and into October, the ones which remain open may have some fantastic rates available.
+Accommodation prices are typically relatively high during July and August.

-Overall, the entire country is best visited during April to September, as during the winter months it is more likely to rain, and in the interior of the country, you may see heavy snowfall.
+Overall, the entire country is best visited from April to September, as during the winter months, it is more likely to rain, and in the interior of the country, you may see heavy snowfall.

 In terms of where to go in Montenegro, that depends on what you want to see and the weather you want to experience.
-As we mentioned, summers on the coast are very hot, but that doesn’t mean that you should avoid visiting during the winter months, especially if you want to visit the major cities in Montenegro, such as the capital, Podgorica.
+As we mentioned, summers on the coast are sweltering, but that doesn’t mean that you should avoid visiting during the winter months, especially if you want to visit the major cities in Montenegro, such as the capital, Podgorica.

 Most of the best places to visit in Montenegro are open all year round!